Skip to content

 Why do AI projects go over budget?

 The usual causes are underestimated data preparation, scope creep during development, and integration with legacy systems that have no clean interface.
-Budgeting twenty to forty percent contingency and running a fixed-scope proof of concept first are the most reliable ways to keep the final figure close to the first.
+Carrying an explicit contingency line and running a fixed-scope proof of concept before the full build are the most reliable ways to keep the final figure close to the first.

 Should I trust a fixed AI price from a one-page brief?